SYCqi/CIS-400-Social-Media-Data-Mining-Project/README.md

-# Weather and Mood on Social Media Across U.S.
+# Regional Attitudes Toward Weather Conditions on Social Media Across the U.S.
-Objective: This project aims to find the correlation between weather conditions and the social media posts across the United States.
-To implement this, we selected three cities across three time zones: Syracuse (Eastern Time Zone), Chicago (Central Time Zone), and Los Angeles (Western Time Zone).
-By examining historical weather data at certain timestamps, we extract the data from twitter during these timestamps and use sentiment analysis to analyze the positivity of the content.
-Using an open-source weather API, we want to retrieve data on timestamps, coordinates (longitude, latitude), weather patterns (sunny, rainy, cloudy etc.).
-By doing this, this project plans to explore the relationship between weather conditions and sentiment expressed in social media posts.

-Twitter X API Free Version:\n
-API Key and Secret: ****UYHCkq
-Bearer Token: AAAAAAAAAAAAAAAAAAAAAA96wwEAAAAA9ZW0GSoAZshTKi5D5fUqvtUYYrQ%3DdjT8I2WMp9xrjdDriju3iNPSdv5ywWfjyU3nanf9mbHHAbeOcc
-Access Token: 1855136050886086656-n15R1tDR2vU9LH24Kc9d6PbC5SXMyZ
-Access Token Secret: WnlzVuFjNvFR6YyF846u91OLTGzVJJ8WcXC5VsWbadepD

-Reddit API Free Version:
-Client ID (Secret): 2loVbNkK2wzUJpZcUjhc9S0Q8PlaVg Client Secret (personal use script): UsbLH6aUsdRajY8cU_Lsow
-Username: Unhappy_Series_9173
-userAgent: WeatherMoodAnalysis
+Objective: This project aims to analyze how people’s attitudes are affected by various weather conditions across different regions in the United States.
+By examining social media posts from specific states that represent different climate zones (hot, cold, temperate) we will explore how sentiments vary toward weather conditions (sunny, rainy, snowy,cloudy).
+The study will focus on states representing diverse climates to capture a variety of emotional responses—Hot regions: Florida, Hawaii; Cold regions: Alaska, North Dakota; Temperate regions: Kansas, Kentucky.
+By analyzing posts that mention weather-related keywords, we will use sentiment analysis to classify attitudes (positive, negative, or neutral) and determine whether certain weather conditions are associated with different emotional responses across these regions.
+This approach will help us understand regional attitudes toward weather conditions and uncover potential climate-based preferences in how people react to various weather experiences.